This event has now passed, however you can catch up on-demand for FREE through the link below.

 Performance: In Harmony Liverpool

-In Harmony Liverpool - Liverpool Philharmonic’s youth orchestra for children from the North of the city – are set to open the Pavilion with a unique orchestral performance.
+In Harmony Liverpool- Liverpool Philharmonic’s youth orchestra for children from the North of the city – are set to open the Pavilion with a unique orchestral performance.
 For over 14 years, In Harmony has supported children with the greatest need and fewest resources, increasing access to music, and improving the life chances of children and young people.
-Featuring an introduction from Michael Eakin (Chief Executive, Liverpool Philharmonic).
+Featuring an introduction from Sir Chris Bryant MP (Rhondda & Ogmore) and Minister of State (Department of Culture, Media & Sport and Department of Science, Innovation & Technology) and Michael Eakin (Chief Executive, Liverpool Philharmonic).

 Creative UK